Get the RGB color of monochromatic light

 Light consists of photons, each of which has a distinct wavelength.

 an RGB triple corresponding to a given wave length.

 Different displays show the same RGB color in slightly different

 ways.
-For this reason, the so-called "gamma correction"
+For this reason, the so-called "gamma correction" has been invented.

 a second argument, for fine-tuning the assumed gamma correction that